PAPIsdotio/papis-europe-2018/ML-kickstart-workshop.md

 ## Summary

 Gain the skills to create ML models and use them in your applications, with open source libraries and cloud platforms.
-In this workshop, we'll demystify Machine Learning, you'll gain an understanding of its possibilities and limitations, and how to put it to work on real problems.
+In this workshop, we'll demystify Machine Learning and you'll gain an understanding of its possibilities and limitations.
 You'll learn to create, evaluate and deploy ML models.
 We'll adopt a top-down, results-first and experimentation-driven approach.

 Registration at [papis.io/europe](http://www.papis.io/europe)

 ## Learning objectives

-- Understand the possibilities and limitations of ML, and know how to formulate your own ML problem
+- Understand the possibilities and limitations of ML
 - Understand the main ideas behind the most widely used learning algorithms in the industry: decision trees and random forests
 - Know how to build predictive models from data, analyze their performance and deploy to production with APIs.